What should I do if a loved one has passed away?

 Any outstanding loans or credit cards under the deceased member’s name become part of the estate.
 The estate is responsible for paying them off.
 If there are co-signers or joint owners, they may become fully responsible.
 Any available funds will be applied to the outstanding debt.

-Can I get information about a deceased member’s accounts?
+Can I get information about a deceased loved one’s accounts?

 Only individuals with legal authority, such as an executor or administrator of the estate, can access detailed account information.

-How long does it take to remove a deceased member from an account and/or to close their membership?
+How long does it take to remove a deceased loved one from an account and/or to close their membership?

 It depends on the complexity of the estate and the documentation provided.
 The process may take a few days to several weeks.